kenmcgarry/ComplexNetworks/R/README.md

 `complex_networks_data.R` reads the HINT data and target data in.
 Proprocess data and removes duplicate entries.

 `complex_networks_buildnets.R` creates the igraph network structures and conducts statistical analysis on them.
 Looks for hub proteins and those proteins that are hubs AND targets.

+`complex_networks_misc.R` contains unassigned functions and snippets of code that will be placed in 'complex_networks_functions.R` when fully debugged and working.